LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Experiments

 \subsection{Goal Localization}

-\textbf{Settings.} \textbf{1) Task: } The goal localization task requires mapping an open-vocabulary query to the memory constructed after frontier exploration and estimating the corresponding object’s location, evaluated on the GOAT-Core. \textbf{2) Baseline: } We use \textbf{VLMaps} \cite{huang2023visual} as baseline, which constructs a visual-language map by projecting dense VLM features onto a 2D grid with depth and pose. \textbf{3) Metrics: } Localization accuracy is measured by the Euclidean distance between predicted and ground-truth positions, with success defined as any of the top-5 predictions falling within a 1.5~m radius of the target. \textbf{4) Hyperparameters: } Geometry optimization runs $p_1=30$ iterations per step for new viewpoints and $p_2=60$ iterations for keyframe viewpoints.
+\textbf{Settings.} \textbf{1) Task: } The goal localization task requires mapping an open-vocabulary query to the memory constructed after frontier exploration and estimating the corresponding object’s location, evaluated on the GOAT-Core. \textbf{2) Baseline: } We use \textbf{VLMaps} \cite{huang2023visual} as baseline, which constructs a visual-language map by first back-projecting depth into a 3D point cloud to aggregate dense VLM features, and then projecting them onto a 2D grid. \textbf{3) Metrics: } Localization accuracy is measured by the Euclidean distance between predicted and ground-truth positions, with success defined as any of the top-5 predictions falling within a 1.5~m radius of the target. \textbf{4) Hyperparameters: } Geometry optimization runs $p_1=30$ iterations per step for new viewpoints and $p_2=60$ iterations for keyframe viewpoints.
 Feature dimension $d$ of Gaussians is 6.
 The two-level codebook uses coarse $k_1=32$ clusters and fine $k_2=5$ clusters per coarse cluster (total 160 entries).

-\textbf{Results.} In goal localization, as illustrated in Tab. \ref{tab:2}, LagMemo achieves an overall 70.8\% success rate, significantly outperforming VLMaps (58.8\%) and across object (88.4\% vs 69.7\%), image (56.4\% vs 43.3\%), and text (66.8\% vs 61.0\%) modalities.
-This improvement arises from LagMemo’s usage of language 3DGS, which preserves detailed 3D spatial context for accurate localization, whereas VLMaps compresses features into a 2D grid, losing critical geometric information.
-These results highlight the effectiveness of explicit 3D semantic memory for precise goal localization in complex environments.
+\textbf{Results.} In goal localization, as illustrated in Tab. \ref{tab:goal_loc}, LagMemo achieves an overall 70.8\% success rate, significantly outperforming VLMaps (58.8\%) and across all modalities.
+These results highlight the superiority of the globally optimized 3DGS representation over discrete point cloud aggregation for precise goal localization in complex environments.

 We also provide visualizations to demonstrate our method's precise and context-aware goal localization.
 As shown in Fig. \ref{fig:4}, our system is capable of fine-grained discrimination among multiple instances of the same category.
-Fig. \ref{fig:5} illustrates that a well-reconstructed geometric structure is crucial for accurate localization, whereas poor geometry leads to diffuse and inaccurate results.